9 major takeaways from the Aroldis Chapman trade

 All you can do is applaud Cashman’s dexterity there.

-Domestic violence is a very delicate issue
+Domestic violence in sports is a very delicate subject

 I’m no expert on domestic violence.
 I don’t pretend to be, either.
 But it’s certainly detestable and has no place in our society.
 Accordingly, when the very people we idolise transgress in that murky world, it messes not only with our instincts as people, but also as fans.